Ag News

 The PSC is responsible for regulating telecommunications, electric, and natural gas utilities.
 This includes overseeing rates and infrastructure projects such as the Plant Vogtle nuclear expansion.
 The commission is tasked to plan for future demands and manage energy resources statewide appropriately.

 The two seats up for election are from District 2 and District 3.
-District 2 consists of a large portion of East and Southeast Georgia, including Athens, Augusta, and Savannah, and is currently held by Commissioner Tim Echols.
-Running against Echols in the Republican primary is Tim Muns, and Alicia Johnson is running uncontested for the Democratic ticket.
+District 2 consists of a large portion of East and Southeast Georgia, including Athens, Augusta, and Savannah, and is held by incumbent Commissioner Tim Echols, who held off a challenge from Tim Muns in the primary race this summer.
+Alicia Johnson is running uncontested for the Democratic ticket in District 2.
 District 3, made up of Fulton, DeKalb, and Clayton counties, is currently held by Commissioner Fitz Johnson who was appointed by Gov. Brian Kemp to fill a vacant seat.
 Johnson is uncontested in the Republican primary, and Daniel Blackman, Peter Hubbard, Robert Jones, and Keisha Waites are running in the Democratic primary race.

 Adam Belflower is the Georgia Farm Bureau state affairs manager.